How Freelancers and Solopreneurs Are Using AI Agents to Automate Repetitive Client Work in 2026

 Step 4: Review outputs daily for the first week, then weekly

 The first week establishes the feedback loop.
 When the agent makes a good decision, you see it work.
 When it makes a wrong decision, you correct it and the agent learns.
+After the first week, shift to reviewing flagged items daily and a full output review weekly.
+Within a month, you will have an agent that handles your routine work reliably.

 The ROI Math